realA10001986/Flux-Capacitor/README.md

 As long as your FC is unconfigured, it creates its own WiFi network named "FC-AP".
 This mode of operation is called "Access point mode", or "AP-mode".

 It is ok to leave it in AP-mode, predominantly if used stand-alone.
+(To operate your FC in AP-mode, do not configure a WiFi network as described below, or click on "Erase WiFi config" on the Config Portal's main page.)

 >For experts: In the following, the term "WiFi network" is used for both "WiFi network" and "ip network" for simplicity reasons.
 However, for BTTFN/MQTT communication, the devices must (only) be on the same ip network, regardless of how they take part in it: They can be can be connected to different WiFi networks, if those WiFi networks are part of the same ip network, or, in case of the MQTT broker, by wire.
 If the TCD operates as access point for other props, connecting a prop to the TCD's WiFi network also takes care of suitable ip network configuration through DHCP.